 What Is a DVM Degree?

 If you are interested in becoming a veterinarian, then you must earn a DVM, or Doctor of Veterinary Medicine.
 A DVM program typically lasts four years and features in-depth training in animal sciences.
 You can also learn medical skills with an emphasis on applying them towards non-human members of the animal kingdom.
 Read on to find out more details about DVM degree programs.
-Schools offering Animal Care degrees can also be found in these popular choices.

 Doctor of Veterinary Medicine Degree Information